-Dutch violinist Janine Jansen performs Pyotr Ilyich Tchaikovsky’s Violin Concerto in D major, Op.
-35. Performed and broadcast on April 19th, 2013, with Paavo Järvi conducting the Frankfurt Radio Symphony Orchestra in the Alte Oper Frankfurt.
+Accompanied by the hr-Sinfonieorchester (Frankfurt Radio Symphony Orchestra), Dutch violinist Janine Jansen performs Pyotr Ilyich Tchaikovsky’s Violin Concerto in D major, Op.
+35. Performed and broadcast on April 19th, 2013, with Paavo Järvi conducting in the Alte Oper Frankfurt.
 Encore: “Mélodie” from “Souvenir d’un lieu cher” (arranged by Alexander Glazunov).

 The hr-Sinfonieorchester is the radio orchestra of Hessischer Rundfunk, the public broadcasting network of the German state of Hesse.

 Written in 1878, Tchaikovsky’s Violin Concerto in D major, Op.
 35 is one of the best known violin concertos, and is considered one of the most technically difficult works for the violin.
 It is scored for two flutes, two oboes, two clarinets in A and B-flat, two bassoons, four horns in F, two trumpets in D, timpani and strings.
 The first performance of the concerto was scheduled for 10/22 March 1879 at a concert of the Russian Musical Society in Saint Petersburg, to be performed by Leopold Auer, the Hungarian violinist, teacher and composer (b.
 7 June 1845 in Veszprém, Austria-Hungary; d.
 15 July 1930 in Loschwitz, Germany).

 The piece is in three movements (there is no break or pause between the second and third movements):